Pfizer Inc.

 |---|---|---|

-| Technology Leadership | Strong | Multi-billion-dollar R&D investment, focus on oncology, internal medicine, vaccines, and inflammation and immunology. |
+| Technology Leadership | Strong | Multi-billion dollar R&D investment, focus on breakthrough science, digital enablement, and scaling AI across R&D, manufacturing, commercial, and patient engagement. |

-| Cost Position | Competitive | Ongoing cost optimization programs (Realigning Our Cost Base, Manufacturing Optimization) to expand margins. |
+| Cost Position | Competitive | Implementing multi-year, enterprise-wide cost realignment and manufacturing optimization programs to reduce costs and improve productivity. |

 Direct Competitors